fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 text is string
 ```

-The general form of a type predicate is _parameterName is Type_ where the _parameterName_ is the name of the function parameter and _Type_ is the targetted type.
+The general form of a type predicate is _parameterName is Type_ where the _parameterName_ is the name of the function parameter and <i>Type</i> is the targetted type.

 If the type guard function returns true, the TypeScript compiler knows that the tested variable has the type that was defined in the type predicate.

-Before the type guard is called, the actual type of the variable _comment_ is not known:
+Before the type guard is called, the actual type of the variable <i>comment</i> is not known:

 ![](../../images/9/28.png)

-But after the call, if the code proceeds past the exception (that is the type guard returned true), compiler knows that _comment_ is of the type _string_:
+But after the call, if the code proceeds past the exception (that is the type guard returned true), compiler knows that <i>comment</i> is of the type <i>string</i>:

 ![](../../images/9/29.png)